chb0github/wscat/README.md

-    --auth <username:password>    Add basic HTTP authentication header. (--connect only) -r, --retry                   Retry on disconnection. (--connect only) -k, --keepalive <interval>    send a ping every interval milliseconds -P, --parsecommands           parse input for commands (send, ping, pong, close, etc.)
+    --auth <username:password>    Add basic HTTP authentication header. (--connect only) -r, --retry                   Retry on disconnection. (--connect only) -k, --keepalive <interval>    send a ping every interval milliseconds --json,                       assumes the input messages are a form of json and formats them --map <file.js>,              will load the .js file supplied and supply the message to the default function for mapping.
+Look at tojson.js for an example
+    -P, --parsecommands           parse input for commands (send, ping, pong, close, etc.)
 ```
 ## Examples